Operators

 Best practices

 Production users should deploy their L1 contracts from a contracts release.
 All contracts releases are on git tags with the following format: op-contracts/vX.Y.Z.
-If you're deploying a new standard chain, you should deploy the Fault Proof Fixes release (opens in a new tab) with the permissioned game type enabled.
+If you're deploying a new standard chain, you should deploy the latest Optimism Governance approved release of the L1 smart contracts with op-deployer.
+This will only initially deploy with permissioned dispute games enabled.
 Starting with permissioned fault proofs gives chain operators time to get comfortable running the additional infrastructure requirements: op-challenger (opens in a new tab) and monitoring (opens in a new tab).
 There are also additional changes to the economics of operating a permissionless fault proof that chain operators should fully understand.

 Next steps